 In fact, this approach promises to be the most performant for the website.
-It is also important for each project to check whether the processes work for you – each instance of a multi-site is maintained largely independently.
+Again, it’s important to check for each project that the processes work for you – each instance of a multi-site is maintained largely independently.
 However, the technical maintenance effort is lower than with the pure multi-instance solution.

 How much multilingualism do I need?

 Think as early as possible about how much multilingualism should influence your project.
 The four different stages provide orientation.

 SEO is not crucial, you need 1-2 subpages in another language now and don’t want any extra effort.